-- Follow the general instructions that are listed above for connecting to a GIS / lab computer, however find an available computer in the "Adobe CC Open Access" group.
+- Follow the general instructions that are listed above for connecting to a lab computer, however find an available computer in the "Adobe CC Open Access" group.

 - When starting Adobe Creative Cloud for the first time you will be prompted to enter an AdobeID.
 You can enter any AdobeID for this step.
 If you don't have an AdobeID you can create one for free at adobe.com , follow the sign-in link in the upper right hand corner.
 There will be an option to create a new account.

 - Due to limited availability please only use Adobe Creative Cloud equipped machines for tasks that require Creative Cloud software.
-General computer should be done instead on the GIS computer available in the instructions at the top of this page.
+General computer should be done instead on the other lab computers available in the instructions at the top of this page.